tmaestrini/easyProvisioning/README.md

 The _extension template_ file can contain any structure along your needs.

 > [!NOTE]
-> To make use of the _extension template_, make sure that the name of the SharePoint tenant in the _extension template_ matches exactly the tenant's name in the main definition template.
+> To make use of the _extension template_, make sure that the name of the SharePoint tenant (`TenantId`) in the _extension template_ matches exactly the tenant's name in the main definition template.

 Example structure of the _extension template_: